prf-alekie/IOt-using-python-andESP8266/README.md

-# IOt-using-python-andESP8266
+# Creating your own IoT cloud from scratch using php, Mysql, ESP12E
-am creating an IOT project using esp8266 and my sql database from scratch using php
+ Creating your own IoT cloud from scratch using php, Mysql, ESP12E